Suite 1, 17-19 Mooramba Rd

 Working with children check WWC0719802E

 Fiona moved to Australia from England in 2004, following a career in events management and investment banking.
 She decided to follow her passion for working with children and trained as a primary school teacher at the University of Sydney.
 After working in various primary schools in the Inner West, she discovered her preference for teaching children with learning challenges.
 Fiona joined the DSLC team in March 2017.
-She completed the MSL (Multisensory Structured Language) course through the Australian Dyslexia Association in July 2018.
+She is an MSL (Multisensory Structured Language) therapist trained through the Australian Dyslexia Association.